libretro/docs/docs/guides/roms-playlists-thumbnails.md

 ### Overview
 1. Make an account on github.com
 2. "Fork" (copy) a [Libretro thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) to your own working area in github
-3. Make your image file changes to your copy of the project (aka your fork), while following [libretro guidelines](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md)
+3. Make your image file changes to your copy of the project (aka your fork), while following [libretro thumbnail rules](https://github.com/libretro-thumbnails/libretro-thumbnails/blob/master/README.md) and the detailed guidelines below
-4. Create a "Pull Request" to request that the official project takes your proposed changes
+4. Create a "Pull Request" to request that the official project members take your proposed changes

 ### Detailed Steps

 - __Fork the repository.__ Visit the github.com [libretro thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails) directory that you want to contribute to and click the fork button.
 You must fork it at the level of specific console.
 The Fork button won't appear if you're viewing a lower level folder in the respository like "boxart" or "snaps.”
   - _Example_.
 If you are doing GBA thumbnail work you should fork [Nintendo_-_Game_Boy_Advance](https://github.com/libretro-thumbnails/Nintendo_-_Game_Boy_Advance/).
   - **Why "Fork" your own**?
-If you try to directly edit an image file in github libretro thumbnails by digging down to a certain thumbnail and clicking the pencil icon to edit, it's locked unless you are a member of the official project.
+If you try to directly edit an image file in github libretro thumbnails by digging down to a certain thumbnail and clicking the pencil icon to edit, it's locked unless you are an official member/admin.
 Forking means copying your own copy of the project to freely draft changes in your own separate work area.
 Later you’ll send your proposed changes to the official project.
   - _Warning_: You must visit and fork the _current_ gitHub project for the libretro thumbnail repository: for example [this one for SNES](https://github.com/libretro-thumbnails/Nintendo_-_Super_Nintendo_Entertainment_System), not to be confused with the similar-looking [archived version](https://github.com/libretro/libretro-thumbnails) which is inactive.
     - Correct: https://github.com/libretro-thumbnails/
     - Incorrect:  https://github.com/libretro/libretro-thumbnails